williamwang0/Blink-Detection/README.md

 # Blink-Detection

 ## Overview
 Uses facial recognition to detect when someone blinks in a live feed.
-Uses OpenCV library to determine whether a face has open or closed eyes, and stores when a face changes from open-eyed to close-eyed.
+Employs OpenCV library to determine whether a face has open or closed eyes, and stores a count of the number of times someone blinks on the feed.

 ## Setup
 #### Prerequisites